HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 ) }}

 Note that how the service worker usage in the PWA chapter is measured differs from how the Capabilities chapter measures it.
 Additionally, a bug in the data pipeline for last year's PWA chapter was found, resulting in an undercounting of service worker usage.

+For a deeper dive into service worker usage on the web, check out the [PWA chapter](/en/2022/pwa#service-workers) of the 2022 Web Almanac.

 ## Gamepad API